indiana-university/rivet-source/src/components/dropdown/README.md

 - Dropdown button has [aria-haspopup](https://w3c.github.io/aria/#aria-haspopup) set to `true`.
 - Menu has role [menu](https://w3c.github.io/aria/#menu).
 - When menu is visible, button has [aria-expanded](https://w3c.github.io/aria/#aria-expanded) set to `true`.
 When menu is hidden, it is set to `false`.
-🚫 (Optional) Dropdown button has [aria-controls](https://w3c.github.io/aria/#aria-controls) attribute that refers to the Menu
 - Menu visibility should be toggled using the `aria-hidden` attribute.
 - Menu items should use the appropriate roles, states, and properties depending their functionality.
 [More on that here](https://w3c.github.io/aria-practices/#menu).